-- Refusal of an assignment based on the client's race, culture, religious preference, sexual orientation, or medical diagnoses. - Failure to report, attempting to cover up, or denying an error in clinical practice. - Ignoring and/or failing to report dishonest or unethical behavior in others. - Assumes patient care tasks/skills for which the student has not yet received the education, or competence/validation to perform; or lack of preparation for clinical practice. - Fails to respect client rights and dignity. - Misrepresents title, self, skills and or any documentation. - Solicits, borrows, or removes property or money from a client or client's family. - Removes drugs, supplies, equipment, or medical records from the clinical setting. - Abandonment: leaves clinical agency or patient assignment without notification. - Sharing patient information (verbal, written or electronic) outside of direct care provider(s).
+- Refusal of an assignment based on the client's race, culture, religious preference, sexual orientation, or medical diagnoses. - Failure to report, attempting to cover up, or denying an error in clinical practice. - Ignoring and/or failing to report dishonest or unethical behavior in others. - Assuming patient care tasks/skills for which have not yet received the education, or competence/validation to perform; or lack of preparation for clinical practice. - Failure to respect client rights and dignity. - Misrepresentation of title, self, skills and or any documentation. - Solicits, borrows, or removes property or money from a client or client's family. - Removal of drugs, supplies, equipment, or medical records from the clinical setting. - Abandonment: leaving the clinical agency or patient assignment without notification. - Sharing patient information (verbal, written or electronic) outside of direct care provider(s).